needmoregrind/Capstone-Project/readme.md

   - Shortcut to add a new transaction

 - **Transaction List Screen**
-  - View list of transactions with filters
+  - View the list of transactions with filters
   - Edit/Delete each item

 - **Add/Edit Transaction Screen**